IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 First Order Class

-First Order Class is defined as the Meta-Class of all subclasses of Particular Entity.
+First Order Class is the Meta-Class of all subclasses of First Order Entity.

-Each instance of First Order Class is a Class of Entity, each of whose instances is necessarily an Particular Entity.
+Each instance of First Order Class is a Class of Entity, each of whose instances is necessarily a First Order Entity.

 I